-Sustainability Soars at the Cornell SC Johnson College of Business
+Sustainability at the Cornell SC Johnson College of Business

 Theme Inaugurated: May 2022

-The Business of Sustainability supports connections and bridges strengths in the Charles H. Dyson School of Applied Economics and Management, the Samuel Curtis Johnson Graduate School of Management, and the Cornell Peter and Stephanie Nolan School of Hotel Administration.
+The Business of Sustainability supports connects scholarly and research strengths across the Charles H. Dyson School of Applied Economics and Management, the Samuel Curtis Johnson Graduate School of Management, and the Cornell Peter and Stephanie Nolan School of Hotel Administration.
 The theme combines the three schools to fuel our mission to “inspire leaders to build sustainable, shared prosperity.”

 The SC Johnson College uses the Business of Sustainability theme, combined with the other interdisciplinary themes, to provide a nexus for faculty collaboration across the college, focusing on research, teaching and learning initiatives, and external engagement.